dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmSeriesMetadataFetchSize:

     dcmSeriesMetadataFetchSize_"
+    "Purge Instance Records",boolean,"Indicates that Instance Records may be purged from the DB.","
+    .. _dcmPurgeInstanceRecords:

+    dcmPurgeInstanceRecords_"
     "Purge Instance Records Delay",string,"Delay in ISO-8601 duration format PnDTnHnMn.nS for purging Instance Records from the DB.
-If absent, Instance Records will never be purged.
-May be overwritten by configured values for particular Archive Network AEs.","
+May be overwritten by configured values for particular Archive Network AEs.
+Only effective, if Purge Instance Records = true.","
     .. _dcmPurgeInstanceRecordsDelay:

     dcmPurgeInstanceRecordsDelay_"
     "Purge Instance Records Polling Interval",string,"Polling Interval for Series scheduled for purging Instance Records from the DB in ISO-8601 duration format PnDTnHnMn.nS.
-If absent, Instance Records will not be purged.","
+Only effective, if Purge Instance Records = true.","
     .. _dcmPurgeInstanceRecordsPollingInterval:

     dcmPurgeInstanceRecordsPollingInterval_"
-    "Purge Instance Records Fetch Size",integer,"Maximal number of Series scheduled for purging Instance Records from the DB fetched by one query.","
+    "Purge Instance Records Fetch Size",integer,"Maximal number of Series scheduled for purging Instance Records from the DB fetched by one query.
+Only effective, if Purge Instance Records = true.","
     .. _dcmPurgeInstanceRecordsFetchSize:

     dcmPurgeInstanceRecordsFetchSize_"